GhadirAbdulrahman/Subdomain-enumeration-/README.md

 # Subdomain-enumeration-
-Script of listing out all the valid subdomains that are part of the larger domain
+A Python script to find subdomains for a given domain